 How To Get More Twitch Raids

-Getting a raid on Twitch is the ultimate jumpstart.
-A Twitch raid gives you the opportunity to suddenly grow your average viewers, your followers and explode the awareness of who you are, what you like, what you do and why you do it.
+Getting a raid on Twitch is the ultimate jumpstart for your stream.
+It gives you the opportunity to suddenly grow your average viewers, your followers and explode the awareness of who you are, what you like, what you do and why you do it.

-It always comes back down the classic ‘be consistent’, the more you are online and streaming, the more likely somebody is going to spot you, and/or decide to host you.
+Twitch Raids can be summed out with the one thing you’ll constantly hear… ‘be consistent’.
+E.g; the more you are online and streaming, the more likely somebody is going to spot you, and/or decide to host you.

 I found this quote from Redditor AvalonAngel84 to be a perfect explainer as to why most Twitch streamers raid: